Ronnakorn2004/Churn-Dashboard/README.md

 ---

 ### **3.) 📊 Dashboard Description**
-- This Power BI dashboard visualizes bank customer churn analysis using data from 10,000 customers.
+- This Power BI dashboard visualizes bank customer churn analysis using data from **10,000 customers**.
 - It helps identify which customer groups are most likely to leave the bank, and what demographic or behavioral factors influence churn.

 ---